Security

 When an organization's allowlist excludes Mistral (our OCR provider), document OCR falls back to local text extraction inside our own application.
 No document bytes are sent to any external provider in this case.

-Platform-Level Embeddings (Not Gated)
+Platform-Level Providers (Not Gated)

 Provider Non-Training Contracts